enonic/lib-react4xp/README.md

 The JS support in Nashorn varies between different JVMs.
 Enonic XP 6 runs the java 8 JVM, while XP 7 will run java 11, which has better support - including ES6 natively.
 There may still be uncovered areas and unsupported functions, though.

-## Other & misc.:

 ### Component-less entries

 If a JSX file is found under `src/main/react4xp/_components` or below, it will keep that relative path and be transpiled to an entry component.
 Good for component entries that shouldn't belong to a particular XP part/page.
 This approach is untested and not focused on, but should allow pure-app use.
 Files will be transpiled to the `/react4xp/` root folder, and their entry names will be the file path under `_components`, i.e. without "_components" or "site" (or file extension) in the name.

-### Controllable chunking

-Add other subfolders under `src/main/react4xp/`: All other subfolders than _component under src/main/react4xp will be collected to chunks of their own, where the chunk name will be the same as the subfolder, plus a content hash.
-This includes both JSX and ES6 source files.

-Note that source files that aren't imported by entries will not be transpiled to the build folder.
-If you add source files right on the `src/main/react4xp/` root folder, they will be bundled into the entry file instead of a chunk - increasing the entry's size!

 ### Stateful class components